apaldiwal/project-euler/README.md

-# project-euler
+# Project Euler

-A series of challenging mathematical/computer programming code solutions for Project Euler
+## What is Project Euler?
+  Project Euler is a series of challenging mathematical/computer programming problems that will require more than just mathematical insights to solve.
+Although mathematics will help you   arrive at elegant and efficient methods, the use of a computer and programming skills will be required to solve most problems.

+  You can find detailed information about project euler [here](https://projecteuler.net/).